lorselq/enochian_language_modeling/README.md

 ## Applied computational linguistics (for... pre-phase one)

-Throw FastText at it.
-See the above mentioned `train_fasttext_model.py` for some sense as to what I'm going for, comparing it to the `dictionary.json`.
+1. Throw FastText at it the `dictionary.json`.
+See the above mentioned `train_fasttext_model.py` for some sense as to what I'm going for.
+2. Once the `dictionary.json` is complete (I still have about eight to eleven letters to get through before it's done at this point, 4/14/2025), I can craft something that extracts possible roots based on semantic similarities.

-## Agentic team plan (for phase one)
+## Agentic team plan (for actually phase one)

 1. Orchestrator Agent
     - Role: Overseer and final arbiter